ChantalWere/alx-system_engineering-devops/README.md

-Write a script that changes the owner of the file hello to betty only if it is owned by the user guillaume Task 16.
-If only
+Write a script that changes the owner and the group owner of _hello to vincent and staff respectively.
+Task 15.
+Symbolic links